agraef/raptor/README.md

 controlling Raptor's note generation process.
 A discussion of these parameters is beyond the scope of this document, but in a nutshell, they are used to control the degree of harmonicity in the generated notes.
-If the (minimum) harmonicity is high, the generated notes and chords will be close to the chords you play on Raptor's MIDI input.
-Lowering the harmonicity gives the algorithm more freedom (for very low values you'll get complete atonality).
+If the (minimum) harmonicity is high, the generated notes and chords will match the chords you play on Raptor's MIDI input.
+Lowering the harmonicity gives the algorithm more leeway (for very low values you'll get complete atonality).

 In addition, there's a preference parameter which controls how much Raptor will prefer notes with a high degree of harmonicity (this works best if the